heer0304/Project-Development/README.md

 MIT license added to this project as anyone can use this code as its only demo project.
 You can get knowlege of how order bot works.

+This line is for commit and revert back command